 The Middle Ground: Semi-Metallic or Metallic

-With a wider operating temperature range, metallic brake pads are suitable for every possible car and climate.
-The braking performance is much better than organic pads and the brake feel is also more confident-inspiring.
+With a wider operating temperature range, semi metallic brake pads are suitable for every possible car and climate.
+Performance is much better than organic pads and the brake feel is also more confident-inspiring.

 Metallic brake pads last longer than the NAOs, but these also wear the rotors out, mainly due to the metallic composition.
 Daily driving is a strong use case for metallic brake pads, and so are motorsport events.